-Parameter Description User interface Factory setting Name of station 51 EH-PROMASS100 serial number of the device
+Parameter Description User interface Factory setting Name of station Name of the measuring point.
+Max.
+32 characters such as letters and numbers.
+EH-PROMASS100 serial number of the device

 10.6.2 Setting the system units

 In the System units submenu the units of all the measured values can be set.